-The gist: The film charts the lives of both humans and non-humans who have experienced animal testing first-hand, with hauntingly honest testimonies from scientists and lab technicians whose ethics demanded they choose a different path, and simultaneously heartwarming and heartbreaking stories of animals who have seen both sides of the cage.
+The gist: The film charts the lives of both humans and non-humans who have experienced animal testing first-hand, with hauntingly honest testimonies from scientists and lab technicians whose ethics demanded they choose a different path and simultaneously heartwarming and heartbreaking stories of animals who have seen both sides of the cage.

 How it makes you think: Hearing from people who have directly participated in animal research offers a new look at the animal testing discussion that is not often heard.
-The film does contain graphic footage, but it’s necessary to the overall message of the film, and the animal testing debate as a whole.
+The film does contain graphic footage, but it’s necessary to the overall message of the documentary, and the animal testing debate as a whole.

 Availability: Purchase the full documentary for $5 online.

 The gist: Parrots can live more than 75 years, but most humans only keep them as pets for a few years at a time.
 What happens to these birds when they become unwanted?

 How it makes you think: A parrot is one of the most complex household pets a person can have, and the film explores a side of birds in captivity that is not pretty but needs to be seen.
 It poses the question: How ethical is it to keep these animals as pets?